 - Forget key aspects of the event or refuse to discuss the event at all

 People with PTSD may withdraw from the people they love, turning inward as a self-defense mechanism.
-They may worry that they’ll cause harm if they share their thoughts, or they may not feel as though anyone will understand them.
-They may also feel guilty for their low feelings, especially if others who went through the same experience did not survive.
+They may worry that if they share their thoughts, the situation will be worse, or they may feel as though no one will understand them.
+Some experience survivor’s guilt, if traumatized by a deadly event where others perished.

-Even though therapy can be helpful, the United States Department of Veterans Affairs reports that one in five people with PTSD symptoms admits that they might not get help because they’re worried about what others might think of them.
-Common reasons given include a fear that others would think they were weak.
+Even though therapy can be helpful, not everyone suffering from PTSD gets help.
+In 2014 only 53 percent of the U.S. veterans diagnosed with PTSD received treatment for their condition.2 Many, especially in the military, may not pursue treatment for fear of being perceived as weak.
 It’s important to note that PTSD has nothing to do with moral character or strength.
 Instead, it’s a defense mechanism produced by the brain that results in a set of compulsive behaviors.
 These are just the sorts of issues that respond well to therapy.

 PTSD and Addiction

-In a study in the Journal of Clinical Psychiatry, researchers found that 80 percent of people who had PTSD had some other mental illness.
-Many of these people had addiction issues.
-It’s common for people with PTSD to turn to addictive drugs, as they look for relief from the memories that flood their minds.
-Alcohol and sedating drugs seem to do the trick, at first, as they might provide people with the opportunity to fall asleep, and they may help people to feel a bit calmer and more in control.
-Addictive drugs can make PTSD symptoms much worse, however.
+In a study from the U.S. Department of Veterans Affairs, it was reported that up to 46 percent of people with PTSD also meet the criteria for a substance use disorder.3 It’s common for people with PTSD to turn to addictive drugs as they look for relief from the memories that flood their minds.
+Alcohol and sedating drugs seem to do the trick, at first as they might provide people with the opportunity to fall asleep, and they may help people to feel a bit calmer and more in control.
+Addictive drugs can make PTSD symptoms much worse, however, resulting in the following: